A non-relativistic Dirac equation: An application to photo ionization of highly charged hydrogen-like ions: Acknowledgements

 \section{Acknowledgements}

 We would like to thank the authors of Ref.~\cite{Ivanova18} for providing us with data for benchmarking our implementation.
-Simulations have been performed on the Linux cluster Abel, access and resources provided by UNINETT Sigma2 -- the National Infrastructure for High Performance Computing and Data storage in Norway (Project No. NN9417K).
-In particular, we are grateful for their flexibility when it comes to providing extra quota.
-Also, fruitful discussions with prof. Morten F{\o}rre and prof. Eva Lindroth are gratefully acknowledged.
+We also thank Sigma2 -- the National Infrastructure for High Performance Computing and Data storage in Norway -- for providing the resources necessary for implementing our calculations (Project No. NN9417K).
+Also, fruitful discussions with prof. Eva Lindroth and prof. Morten F{\o}rre are gratefully acknowledged.